Proper Standing Desk and Treadmill Posture – A Complete Guide

 Correct Desk & Monitor Height

-- Monitor should be about 20 inches away at eye level
+- Monitor should be about 20 inches away at eye level to maintain proper standing desk and treadmill posture.

 - Desk height must allow elbows to be at 90-degrees